-The infection can spread very quickly and can do a lot of harm if it gets into a nursing home or a long term residential care facility (LTRCF).
+COVID-19 (coronavirus) can spread quickly and can do a lot of harm if it gets into a nursing home or a long-term residential care facility (LTRCF).

 Critical and compassionate visits

-- where a resident is very distressed or disturbed and a visit from someone close to them might help to calm them down
+- if a resident is very distressed or disturbed and a visit from someone close to them might help to calm them down

 - when there is an exceptionally important life event for the resident